SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 it as "just the flu", but numbers like that are nothing to sneeze at.
 (Ahem.)

-Also, there's almost certain to be a 4th wave of COVID-19 in the US this winter, as people in the north go back inside into rooms with limited ventilation populated by unvaccinated knuckleheads.
+Also, there's almost certain to be a 4th wave of COVID-19 in the US this winter, as people in the north go back inside into rooms with limited ventilation, which are also partially populated by unvaccinated knuckleheads.
 Look, at this point you have ony 3 alternatives: either you've already had COVID and are somewhat immune, or you're vaccinated and are pretty well immune, or _you're going to catch the Delta variant_.
 There is no 4th alternative in which you're not already somehow immune and you evade Delta.
 None.

 That being the case, you really don't want to show up at a hospital as another febrile patient with a cough and a fever.
 In fact, you don't want to show up at a hospital at